novalramdhani/novalramdhani/README.md

 ### Hello, I'm Noval.
 Technology enthusiast, an Software Engineer especially in the field of web development.

-I'm now active in a community called [devixid](https://github.com/devixid) and to contributing with my programming community friends.
+I'm now active in a community called [devixid](https://github.com/devixid) and to contributing with my programming community.

-- 🌱 I'm currently learning javascript for backend.
+- 🌱 I'm currently learning javascript for backend and data analyst.
 - 🚀 All of my projects are available at [official website](https://novalll.vercel.app/projects)
 - 📫 How to reach me: novalfitrahramdhani@gmail.com
 - 💼 Work from home made me do more projects than ever